Your ADHD Brain Is Not Broken: It Simply Needs Traction and Direction

 But imagine if he did not reliably know where the end zone was.

-He would run hard, maybe even harder than everyone else, but in circles.
+He would run hard, perhaps even harder than everyone else, but in circles.
 He would expend enormous energy without seeing progress.

 This is how many people with ADHD describe their daily experience: so much effort, so little payoff.
 Again, the talent is there.
 The energy is there.
 What is missing is a stable direction that keeps your momentum pointed toward what matters most.